runyanjake/olomana/README.md

     User olomana
     IdentityFile ~/.ssh/id_rsa
 ```
-On the server, edit `/etc/ssh/sshd_config` to disable password authentication so users must use ssh key.
+On the server, edit `/etc/ssh/sshd_config` to disable password authentication so users must use ssh key to connect.
 ```
 PasswordAuthentication no
 PubkeyAuthentication yes